 Is there a particular type of child who does well in Montessori?

 One of the wonderful things about the Montessori approach is that it can work well for all children.
 For example, one of its goals is to let every child work at his or her individual pace.
 The classroom structure, in which the teacher tailors jobs to each individual child’s level, accommodates children who need more intellectual challenges as well as those who need more assistance and support.
 Maria Montessori, the founder of Montessori education, believed that every child is gifted in his or her own way; they all have their strengths.

 Some wonder if this means the Montessori classroom only works well for self-directed, focused, independent children.
 While it is true that Montessori emphasizes independence and time management, children do not need to enter the program with these skills already developed.
 The Montessori method and its classroom environment encourage the development of self-discipline and executive functioning (i.e., planning) in children.
 The Montessori classroom allows children to practice these invaluable skills at a young age, and thereby prepares them to more fully develop these skills as teenagers and adults.

 Do Montessori children do well in junior high?

-Because the Birch Lane Montessori students must meet the same learning standards as all students in California, Montessori students generally transition to a traditional classroom with little to no difficulty.
-Birch Lane Montessori parents have reported that their children are very good at managing their time when they reach junior high, likely because they practiced it throughout elementary school with their work plans.
+Because the Birch Lane Montessori students must meet the same academic standards as all students in California, Montessori students generally transition to a traditional classroom with little to no difficulty.
+Birch Lane Montessori parents have reported that their children are very good at managing their time when they reach junior high, likely because they have practiced it throughout elementary school with timely completion of their work plans.